 - (e) Housing plan.
 The housing plan must include, without limitation: - (1) An inventory of housing conditions, needs and plans and procedures for improving housing standards and for providing adequate housing. - (2) An inventory of affordable housing in the community. - (3) An analysis of the demographic characteristics of the community. - (4) A determination of the present and prospective need for affordable housing in the community. - (5) An analysis of any impediments to the development of affordable housing and the development of policies to mitigate those impediments. - (6) An analysis of the characteristics of the land that is the most appropriate for the construction of affordable housing. - (7) An analysis of the needs and appropriate methods for the construction of affordable housing or the conversion or rehabilitation of existing housing to affordable housing. - (8) A plan for maintaining and developing affordable housing to meet the housing needs of the community. - (f) Land use plan.
 An inventory and classification of types of natural land and of existing land cover and uses, and comprehensive plans for the most desirable utilization of land.
-The land use plan: - (1) Must address, if applicable, mixed-use development, transit-oriented development, master-planned communities and gaming enterprise districts. - (2) May include a provision concerning the acquisition and use of land that is under federal management within the city, county or region, including, without limitation, a plan or statement of policy prepared pursuant to NRS 321.7355. - (g) Military installations plan.
-Showing the location of military installations and setting forth policies for the coordination of land use and development in consideration of the location and purpose of those installations to ensure that such land use and development is carried out safely and in a manner which does not impede the mission of the Armed Forces of the United States. - (h) Population plan.
-An estimate of the total population which the natural resources of the city, county or region will support on a continuing basis without unreasonable impairment. - [(h)] (i) Public buildings.
+The land use plan: - (1) Must address, if applicable [, mixed use]: - (I) Mixed-use development, transit-oriented development, master-planned communities and gaming enterprise districts [...]; and - (II) The coordination and compatibility of land uses with any military installation in the city, county or region, taking into account the location, purpose and stated mission of the military installation. - (2) May include a provision concerning the acquisition and use of land that is under federal management within the city, county or region, including, without limitation, a plan or statement of policy prepared pursuant to NRS 321.7355. - (g) Population plan.
+An estimate of the total population which the natural resources of the city, county or region will support on a continuing basis without unreasonable impairment. - (h) Public buildings.
 Showing locations and arrangement of civic centers and all other public buildings, including the architecture thereof and the landscape treatment of the grounds thereof.